Disclosure

 No.

-This is like claiming computers are equivalent to calculators, analogous to suggesting computers can only add and subtract.
+This is like claiming computers are equivalent to calculators, suggesting computers can only add and subtract.
 AI may regurgitate words and images, but this only reflects a subset of AI functionality.

 In humans, breakthroughs often arise from synthesizing ideas across domains and combining knowledge in novel ways.
-This is a core ability of generative AI, manifesting previously unseen expressions.
+This is a core ability of generative AI, birthing new ideas by connecting old ones.

-Debunking this claim is straightforward.
+Debunking lossy compression is straightforward.
 In an AI image generator, describe a novel scene like the canonical AI image, "An astronaut riding a horse on the moon."
 Or ask ChatGPT to create a rap about current events in the voice of William Shakespeare.

 Creating content that did not previously exist proves that AI is more than compression.